springfall2008/batpred/docs/predbat-plan-card.md

 If the cost for the slot is 10p or more it will be coloured Orangey-Red, &frac12;p or more it will be coloured Yellow, -&frac12;p or less it will be coloured Green, otherwise it will be coloured White.

-- **Total** - The total cumulative cost so far for 'today' at the start of the slot.
-At midnight tonight this cumulative cost will be reset to zero.<BR>
+- **Total** - The total cumulative cost so far for 'today' at the start of the slot, including the standing charge.
+At midnight tonight this cumulative cost will be reset to the daily standing charge (or zero if metric_standing_charge wasn't set in `apps.yaml`).<BR>
 Due to the way Predbat works, total cost is always reported (in Predbat output entities, this HTML plan, in the [Apex charts](creating-charts.md), etc) as starting from midnight today and adding on from there.<BR>
 Looking at the sample Predbat plan above as an example, the plan starts at 10:00 with total cost today already being £3.13.
 The house load is then fully met through the day and evening